 - Overdosed or had a bad reaction to taking opioid medications

 - Received training to prevent, recognize, or respond to an overdose

-You may also consider prescribing naloxone for at-risk patients:
+You may also consider prescribing narcan for at-risk patients:

 - Who may have difficulty accessing emergency medical services (distance, remoteness)